US Increases Scrutiny Over Chinese Land Purchases Near Military Bases

 However, so far, federal legislation to limit Chinese nationals or entities from purchasing land has gone nowhere.

-And presidential prohibitions of foreign acquisitions like the one President Joe Biden issued against MineOne are rare.
+And presidential prohibitions of foreign acquisitions, such as the one that President Joe Biden issued against MineOne, are rare.

 Only eight such orders have been made since the administration of President Gerald Ford in 1975, according to the Center for Strategic and International Studies.

-In January, the Government Accountability Office (GAO) reported key weaknesses in identifying land purchases that could threaten national security, including the lack of coordination between government agencies and the use of paper forms instead of online forms at the U.S. Department of Agriculture (USDA) to collect data on foreign land purchase.
+In January, the Government Accountability Office reported key weaknesses in identifying land purchases that could threaten national security, including the lack of coordination between government agencies and the use of paper forms instead of online forms at the USDA to collect data on foreign land purchase.

-The GAO said the USDA should also share land purchase data with the CFIUS in a timely manner instead of annually.
+The USDA should also share land purchase data with the Committee on Foreign Investment in the United States in a timely manner instead of annually, the GAO said.

 At a June 26 hearing, lawmakers on the Committee on Oversight and Accountability discussed Beijing’s efforts to undermine the United States on multiple fronts.